 View Today's Schedule

-The Museum is proud to introduce our newest exhibition, Project Vaccine: Our Best Defense, a key element of our ongoing educational and public health initiative.
+The Museum is proud to introduce Project Vaccine: Our Best Defense, a key element of our ongoing educational and public health initiative.
 Learn about vaccines and their development, viral transmission, and the many steps and countless professionals involved in the creation of—and rollout of— vaccines.

 Step inside and watch a short video about the herculean efforts to develop a COVID-19 vaccine.
 What are some of the takeaways from the pandemic?
 What could we do better?
 How did this pandemic shine a light on still-existing inequities, and how can we prepare for the next one?